jose-elias-alvarez/obsidian-geocoding-properties/README.md

 -   The current note's `title` property, if set
 -   The current note's name

+The plugin provides two commands:

-You'll be prompted to edit the search term before submitting it.
-If a search term is too broad, the API may return too many results or zero results, so it often helps to add additional information (city, state, country) to the term before submitting it.
+-   `Insert properties into current note`: prompts you to edit the search term and confirm before querying the API.
+If a term is too broad, the API may return too many results or zero results, so it often helps to add additional information (city, state, country) to the term.
+-   `Insert properties into current note (no confirmation)`: skips confirmation and queries the API directly using the search term.

 After selecting a result, the active note's frontmatter will be updated with the properties specified in [the plugin's settings](#properties).